espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Personal Blizzard.md

 **Success** The target takes 1d6 cold damage, and the spell ends.

 **Failure** The target takes 1d6 cold damage and 1d6 persistent,cold damage.
 The persistent damage automatically ends when the spell ends.
-It is [[Concealed]] to other creatures, and other creatures are concealed to it.
+It is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] to other creatures, and other creatures are concealed to it.

 **Critical Failure** As failure, but both the cold damage and the persistent cold damage increase to 2d6.